Delayed marathon bombing memorials to be finished by summer

 But during a tour of his workspace in Chelsea on Tuesday, artist Pablo Eduardo said he doesn't feel pressure to meet an artificial deadline.

-Instead he said the pressure comes from a desire to meet the hopes and expectations of the families of the three victims of the attack, who requested the design changes after selecting the Bolivian-born sculptor for the monument.
+The pressure comes instead from a desire to meet the hopes and expectations of the families of the three victims of the attack, who requested the design changes after selecting the Bolivian-born sculptor for the monument, he said.

 The memorials will be placed at the two locations where pressure cooker bombs detonated.

-A single granite pillar adored with bronze will mark the location where 29-year-old Krystle Campbell, of Medford, died.
-An inscription etched in a bronze ring around the pillar will bear a quotation picked by her family: "All we have lost is brightly lost."
+A single granite pillar adorned with bronze will mark the location where 29-year-old Krystle Campbell, of Medford, died.
+An inscription etched in a bronze ring at the base of the pillar will bear a quotation picked by her family: "All we have lost is brightly lost."

-About 200 yards (183 meters) away, two more pillars of granite and bronze will symbolize the two other victims: 8-year-old Boston resident Martin Richard and 23-year-old Boston University graduate student Lingzi Lu.
+About 200 yards (183 meters) away, two more pillars about four to six feet tall will symbolize the two other victims: 8-year-old Boston resident Martin Richard and 23-year-old Boston University graduate student Lingzi Lu.
 Their inscription reads: "Let us climb, now, the road to hope."

 Eduardo said each pillar comes from a place special to the victims.
 Richard's stone was brought from Boston's Franklin Park, while Lu's was donated by BU and Campbell's comes from Spectacle Island, the picturesque Boston Harbor island where she'd worked.